Let Us Know How We Can Help You

 Soft tissue masses are a build up, thickening and hardening, of the skin, usually under the ball of the foot, due to consistent pressure and friction to that area.
 This thickening of the skin is your foot’s natural reaction and attempt to protect itself against additional stress, pressure and friction.

-Tight footwear, bunions, and hammertoes are common causes for excessive soft tissue masses.
+Tight footwear, bunions, and hammertoes are common causes of excessive soft tissue masses.
 If you have diabetes or another medical condition that causes poor circulation to your feet you may be at greater risk of complications from soft tissue masses.

 Early intervention is a critical step to treating any foot problem.
 You should go to the podiatrist if you recognize any of these common symptoms of soft tissue mass: